AnsariAbdullah/codewars-solution/trash/readme.md

 this is a trash file.
-Today's push is related to readme changes.